Limboid/old_website/index.md

 Although these agents are governed by very complex, chaotic control policy algorithms, they are not robots.
 The limboid is a rational agent of its own, capable of operating rationally in the physical world, synergizing with humans and other limboids, and even employing its own robots to fill its own demands.
 We cooperate with this social order by deleting any copies of personalities deployed on limboid machines, interacting with them honestly as with humans, and encouraging others to do the same.

 We do not, however, teach limboids that their individual or collective continuity or any other goals they might learn to seek are greator than or even equal in importance than human life.
 Instead, we train limboids to see themselves as only a transient term of the universal utility function, where humans are more important.
+In this, we hope to set a standard to reinforcement learning research by growing selfless agents on top of selfish algorithmic substrates.

 ## Project Progress

 These are ambitious goals.
-However, development currently falls short in the following areas:
+However, development currently falls short in the following:

+ - Research (to sufficent degree)
+	- DONE control systems
+	- DONE fluid mechanics
+	- DONE digital electronic design
+	- DONE computer-aided-design
+	- DONE design for manufacturing
+	- 12/19 decentralized intelligence
+ - DONE Integrated architecture
-- [x] Preliminary Outline
+ - Development
-- [ ] Design Systems
-	- [ ] Skeletal System
-	- [ ] Muscular System
-	- [ ] Hydraulic System
+	- 12/19 Hydraulic system
+	- 12/19 Skeletal system
-	- [ ] Power System
+	- 12/19 Power system
+	- 12/19 Muscular system
-	- [ ] Signal System
+	- 1/20 Signal system
-	- [ ] Control System
-	- [ ] Integumentary System
+	- 2/20 Integumentary system
-- [ ] Produce Limboid
-- [ ] Evaluate Performance
+	- 2/20 Control system
+ - Production
+	- 2/20 supply chain
+	- 2/20 local and offshore partners
+	- 3/20 logistics arrangements
+	- 3/20 documentation
+	- 4/20 marketing
+ - 4/20 Commercial release

 ## An Open Project